 Web 2.0 links are powerful ways to help control the conversation of content that’s directed to a website.
 These types of backlinks are from highly authoritative domains and, when done correctly, can carry some serious ranking power.
-The best web 2.0 sites are aren’t always dictated by their overall domain authority—or even allowing dofollow links!
-Google’s core search algorithm, and other various technologies such as RankBrain have evolved considerably in recent years.
+The best web 2.0 sites aren’t always dictated by their overall domain authority—or even allowing dofollow links!
+Google’s core search algorithm and other various technologies such as RankBrain have evolved considerably in recent years.
 Their focus has become much more on quality, and if you create quality web 2.0 backlinks you’re likely to earn some strong favor.

 A History of Abuse

 Web 2.0 websites were a product of the early days of user-generated content and dynamic web pages during the late 1990’s and early 2000’s.
 These are large-scale websites that allow individual users to create and maintain their own content that’s indexable by search engines.
 Some popular Web 2.0 websites today are WordPress, Blogger, Tumblr, LiveJournal, and Medium.
 Each of these sites has very different formats, allow different presentation of content, and offer very different overall link value.

 When built with quality and genuine value in mind, Web 2.0’s effectively serve like mini private blog networks that can be used indefinitely

 They are all similar in the sense that they provide users with free blogs that can be filled with text, images, video and shared with the world.
 By default, a backlink found on one of these domains has the potential to leverage the power of these domains—which is quite considerable.
 In practice, Google’s search algorithm has recognized that just because an article on a Web 2.0 site comes with a Domain Authority rating of 80+ doesn’t mean it’s as meaningful as an editorial link from a nationally-syndicated news site with a similar Domain rating.